devbyaccident/christophers-list/README.md

 1. Keep it simple.
 2. No names of people or companies.
 Keep it anonymous.
 3. Only things you have participated in or witnessed first-hand.
+4. If you get a laugh, share the list with someone who could use one.